-\subsection{A \tcbl{distributed} randomized ``Shapley-Folkman disaggregation''}
+\subsection{A distributed randomized ``Shapley-Folkman disaggregation''}

-\tcbl{Once an exact PNE or an $\epsilon$-PNE satisfying the $\eta$-stability condition, $\tx$, of the convexified game $\tGamma$ is obtained, as well as the associated generator profile $(Z(i,\tx))_i$, we would like to find an $\tilde{\epsilon}$-PNE of the nonconvex game $\Gamma$, whose existence is shown by Proposition \ref{thm:existepsilon} and Theorem \ref{thm:main}.
-However, solving \eqref{eq:argmin} is generally hard (cf. Udell and Boyd \cite{UdellBoyd2016} for such a ``Shapley-Folkman disaggregation'' in a particular setting of optimization).
-In this section, we present a method to compute an $\check{\epsilon}$-mixed-strategy Nash equilibrium (MNE) in a distributed way, based on the known $\epsilon$-PNE of $\tGamma$, its associated generator profile and coefficients.
-The algorithm is qualified ``distributed'' because, for each player $i$, it computes her mixed-strategy $\mu_i$ from the information of $\tx_i$, the generator $Z(i, \tx)$ and the coefficients $\alpha(i,x)$ only. }
+Once an exact PNE or an $\epsilon$-PNE $\tx$ satisfying the $\eta$-stability condition of the convexified game $\tGamma$ is obtained, as well as the associated generator profile $(Z(i,\tx))_i$, we would like to find an $\tilde{\epsilon}$-PNE of the non-convex game $\Gamma$ whose existence is shown by Proposition \ref{thm:existepsilon} and Theorem \ref{thm:main}.
+However, solving \eqref{eq:argmin} is generally hard (cf. Udell and Boyd \cite{UdellBoyd2016} for such a ``Shapley-Folkman disaggregation'' in a particular optimization setting).
+In this section, we present a method for computing an $\check{\epsilon}$-mixed-strategy Nash equilibrium (MNE) in a distributed way, based on the known $\epsilon$-PNE of $\tGamma$, its associated generator profile, and its coefficients.
+The algorithm is called ``distributed'' because it computes the mixed-strategy $\mu_i$ of each player $i$ from the information of $\tx_i$, the generator $Z(i, \tx)$ and the corresponding coefficients only.